THE WISDOM OF KNOWING YOU DON’T KNOW

 • Where am I, really—not just externally, but internally?

-• Which direction am I currently traveling?
+• Which direction am I currently moving?

 • What routes are available from here?

-• What obstacles or delays are on the road ahead?
+• What obstacles or delays lie ahead?

 In asking your questions, you are in good company.
 The Fool can sympathize.